neksa/mutagene/docs/index.rst

 ------------------------
 How can I cite MutaGene?
 ------------------------
-If you use MutaGene, you must cite:
+If you use MutaGene, you should cite:

 Goncearenco A, Rager SL, Li M, Sang Q, Rogozin IB, Panchenko AR Exploring background mutational processes to decipher cancer genetic heterogeneity.
 Nucleic Acids Res.
 2017; 45(W1):W514–W522.